gunnarmorling/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

+_Status Jan 10: I am in the process of moving to another execution environment for this challenge.
+Once that is done, the leaderboard will be refreshed with the results from that new environment, and I'll continue to evaluate pending submissions._

 _Status Jan 1: This challenge is [open for submissions](https://www.morling.dev/blog/one-billion-row-challenge/)!_

 The One Billion Row Challenge (1BRC) is a fun exploration of how far modern Java can be pushed for aggregating one billion rows from a text file.